The Case for Change

 The Incumbent

 Has publicly identified himself as a pro-Israel lawmaker.
-Voted for $16 billion in unconditional military aid.
-Voted to censure Rep. Rashida Tlaib.
+Voted for the $26.38 billion Israel weapons package in April 2024, the largest single Israel-focused security appropriations bill ever enacted into law.
+Voted to declare 'from the river to the sea' as antisemitic (H.Res.
+883).
 Did not support the ceasefire resolution.
-Constituents have held weekly protests outside his office for over a year.
-He has not faced them.
+Constituents have held a weekly Friday vigil outside his San Mateo district office since December 2023.
+He has not personally addressed the weekly protesters.

 Anthony Dang

 I deployed to a war zone created by the same foreign policy establishment that profits from unconditional military aid.
 I know what that policy costs because my brother and I paid for it.
-I will represent the people on the Peninsula, not a lobby.
+I will represent the people in this district, not a lobby.

 Source: Jewish Insider, Congress.gov, J Weekly